gregory-paesl/gregorypaesl-ncss/README.md

 - 👋 Hi, I’m @gregorypaesl-ncss
 - 👀 I’m interested in geospatial data
-- 🌱 I’m currently learning R and attempting to dabble in javascript
+- 🌱 I’m currently learning R, dabbling in javascript, and whatever language that becomes attached to that.
-- 💞️ I’m looking to collaborate on any soil mapping project
+- 💞️ I’m looking to collaborate on any gis soil project or needs

 <!---
 gregorypaesl-ncss/gregorypaesl-ncss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.